ZERO TOLERANCE POLICY

-MMC policy is to ensure, as far as practicable, the safety of our patients and to ensure that appropriate care is given.
-It is unlawful for our doctors to prescribe some of these medications to any patient without appropriate authority.
+MMC policy is to ensure, as far as practicable, the safety of patients and to ensure that appropriate care is given.
+It is unlawful for doctors to prescribe some of these medications to any patient without appropriate authority.
 If you have further questions regarding your medication scripts, please contact Drug & Alcohol Services SA on 1300 13 1340.

 The supply of medication without a consultation is potentially hazardous.
-In the interests of patient health and safety prescriptions will usually only be issued after a medical consultation.
-If the treating doctor decides to prescribe a prescription without a consultation a fee may apply.
+In the interests of patient health and safety, prescriptions will usually only be issued after a medical consultation.
+A prescription will not be written for a new drug without a consultation, for which a fee may apply.

 Referrals to a medical specialist generally require a consultation with the referring doctor.

 Certificates for sickness or carer’s leave require a consultation with a doctor.
 Certificates cannot be backdated.

 MMC arranges sterilisation of non-disposable instruments in accordance with the Royal Australian College of General Practice Guidelines.

 Every effort is made to keep appointment times.
-However, delays can occur due to unforeseen and emergency needs.
+However, delays may occur due to unforeseen and emergency needs.
 Your patience is appreciated during these times.

 Patients are welcome to ring the Centre to check whether their doctor is running on schedule.
-We can give an estimate by advising how many patients are waiting to be seen.
+We may give an estimate by advising how many patients are waiting to be seen.

-Our practice is committed to maintaining the confidentiality of your personal health information at all times and to ensuring that this information is only available to authorised members of staff.
+MMC is committed to maintaining the confidentiality of your personal health information at all times and ensuring that this information is only available to authorised persons involved in your care.
 Your medical record is confidential.

-Please note that we are unable to give information about other patients or confirm whether they are in attendance or have made an appointment.
+Please note that information is unable to be given about other patients or confirm whether they are in attendance or have made an appointment.

-As required by law patients’ medical records are kept for at least seven years after their final consultation and for children until age twenty five.
-Please advise our reception staff should you require your records to be forwarded to another health care provider.
+As required by law, patients’ medical records are kept for at least seven years after their final consultation and for children until age twenty five.
+Please advise the reception staff should you require your records to be forwarded to another health care provider.